Mark Richt may have Parkinson's, but that won't change his attitude or faith

 He has a demanding schedule, even while retired.
 Parkinson’s can be managed if maintained well, which now, Richt said he finally has the time to focus on his health and what he needs to do to move forward with a normal life.

 "I think just keep living life.
-Enjoy every day you have and be thankful for every good day you get," smiled Richt.
+Enjoy every day you have and be thankful for every good day you get," Richt said while smiling.

 Richt said he will also stay busy with his beautiful grandchildren who lovingly refer to him as "Poohpah."